-And in the case of the city wide beautification initiative, your organization may wish to seek members who speak for organizations that have special skills or assets that will be helpful in achieving your goals.
-For example, a hardware store, a gardening association, an art club, and a florist all may be especially helpful.
+And in the case of the city-wide beautification initiative, your organization may wish to seek members who speak for organizations that have special skills or assets that will help achieve your goals.
+For example, a hardware store, a gardening association, an art club, and a florist may be incredibly helpful.

 Where are new members to be found?

 Truthfully, everywhere.
-But by now you should know who or at least what type of new members you are looking for.
-Now you can target where you look.
-Try making a list of places where the type of people and/or organizations you are looking for may be.
+But now, you can target where you look.
+Try making a list of places where the type of people and organizations you are looking for might be.

 Now that you have this information, use it.
 Find out where people with building skills may be, and go there and ask for help.
 Check the yellow pages for hardware stores, construction unions, and contractors in your community.
 Think about other clubs, agencies, and organizations in your community where people with building skills may go.

 Example: Let's think big again.
-Perhaps your organization started out wishing to build a club house for a group of neighborhood kids, but you all became so enthusiastic about the project your organization decided to form a coalition to promote youth club activities.
+Perhaps your organization started out wishing to build a clubhouse for a group of neighborhood kids.
+Then, everyone became so enthusiastic about the project that your organization decided to form a coalition to promote youth club activities.

-Now you may not only wish to recruit members with building skills, you would also like to recruit members who speak for organizations, unions, community services, and local and corporate businesses that may wish to become involved.
+Now you may not only wish to recruit members with building skills, but also members who speak for organizations, unions, community services, and local and corporate businesses that may want to become involved.
 After all, your organization would probably like all the help it can get.